NightDreamGames/Grade.ly-Android/README.md

 # ⚠️ License

-Grade.ly is a free and open-source software licensed under the GNU General Public License v3.0.
+Grade.ly is a free and open-source software licensed under the MIT License.
+You can use it for whatever you want as long as you give appropriate copyright credit.

 ---